Pennsylvania Court Records

 - A sworn affirmation that neither party has a transmissible disease

 Most departments require that applicants appear for an oral interview before granting licenses.
-This may be done in person or online, depending on the courthouse.
+Applicants may need to visit the courthouse in person to complete this process, although some courthouses may offer online interviews.
 If approved, marriage licenses are typically valid 72 hours after an application and remain valid for 60 days.
 For instance, if you apply for a marriage license on Tuesday, the license will only be ready by Friday.

 Note: Getting a marriage license doesn’t mean that a couple is married.
 The couple must still be married by a qualified officiant.
 If a marriage does not happen before the expiration of the license, a new application will need to be submitted, along with the fee.
 Licenses must be signed by the officiant during the marriage and returned to the department within ten days.

-Anyone can obtain marriage records in Pennsylvania.
+In Pennsylvania, anyone can obtain marriage records.
 Per state laws, marriage applications are considered non-confidential and accessible to everyone.
 However, specific details on a record, such as social security numbers, are restricted from public view.
 Record seekers can obtain copies of a marriage record by contacting the county court clerk.

-Eligible parties may also be able to obtain certified copies of a record.
-These records are only issued to spouses and authorized legal representatives.
+Certain persons, such as spouses, legal representatives, or other authorized persons, may request certified copies of a marriage record.
+These records are only issued to eligible parties.
+If both spouses are deceased, marriage records may be accessed by providing the original death certificates of both parties, along with proper identification and payment.
 To get a certified marriage record, applicants must provide details such as the full name of both parties (as at the time of application) and the number of records requested.
-You'll also need to include a self-addressed stamped envelope if you wish to have the documents mailed to you.
+You’ll also need to include a self-addressed stamped envelope if you wish to have the documents mailed to you.

 In Pennsylvania, access to free online records varies from county to county.
 For instance, the City of Philadelphia provides access to a free online marriage license search tool for finding records from 1995.
 Record seekers can find marriage license numbers using at least one full name and a specified date range.